alexanderrich/exploration_consumption/doc/journal/paper.md

 1, they did not have to hold down a button to play the video.
 They were free to fast forward or rewind the video at will, and could also switch among the videos at any time by clicking one of four tabs above the player (see Figure {@fig:exp2tasks}b).

-To incentivize participants to attend to and perform the slider task, they were penalized if they missed more than 10% of the sliders.
-For each percentage over 10% of sliders that were not set to 50 over the course of the experiment, $.20 was deducted from a bonus that started at $5.00.

 #### Choice task.